Quick Links

 Basic ‘straight forward’ fluency is practiced and secure before moving on to varied fluency where the children have to think a little deeper.
 Fluency enables a child to apply a skill in multiple contexts and is the foundation to problem solving.

 Specific mathematical vocabulary is used across the school—progression is based upon the Rising Stars documentation.
+The concrete, pictorial and abstract approach is followed across the school and is displayed on the class WW.
+Manipulatives are available in all lessons where it is appropriate and beneficial.

 Reasoning Learning: Part of every lesson ...